Wouterdek/NodeNetwork/cookbook/custom_editor.md

----
-title: NodeNetwork
-description: A node editor component library for C# WPF using ReactiveUI.
-permalink: /doc
----

 # Cookbook: Creating custom input editors

 Input editors are useful to let the user configure values or properties for your node/input right where they are relevant.